IliaZolas/mern-boilerplate/README.md

 <h1>Mern Boilerplate</h1>

-🍳 This is a boilerplate for creating MERN apps quickly.
+🍳 This is a boilerplate to quickly setup a webapp using MongoDB, Express, React and Node.

 🤖 Currently, it holds a basic CRUD configuration where a user can add, update, view or delete a book.